Look up and live—power line safety

 Steer clear of power lines:

-- Store wheeled irrigation equipment at least 100 feet from power lines and keep irrigation pipe at least 10 to 20 feet from power lines that carry up to 50 kV.
+- Store wheeled irrigation equipment at least 100 feet from power lines, and keep irrigation pipe at least 20 feet from power lines that carry up to 50 kV.
 (Higher voltages require greater distances.)

 - When installing aboveground irrigation systems, keep pipes horizontal so you don’t lift them into lines by mistake.